ydigitalmedia/dfptools/README.md

 YDigital Media Client Side Libraries
 ====

-This set of libraries makes integration to YDigital Media tacking system a breeze.
+This set of libraries makes integration to YDigital Media tracking system a breeze.